Finite exceptional groups of Lie type and symmetric designs: Introduction

 \section{Introduction}

-A $t$-$(v,k,\lambda)$ \emph{design} $\Dmc=(\Pmc,\Bmc)$ is an incidence structure consisting of a set $\Pmc$ of $v$ \emph{points}, and a set $\Bmc$ of $k$-element subsets of $\Pmc$, called \emph{blocks}, such that every point is incident with exactly $k$ blocks, and every pair of blocks is incident with exactly $\lambda$ blocks.
-The design is \emph{nontrivial} if $t < k < v-t$, and is \emph{symmetric} if $|\Bmc| = v$.
-By \cite[Theorem 1.1]{a:Camina94}, if $\Dmc$ is symmetric and nontrivial, then $t\leq 2$ (see also \cite[Theorem 1.27]{b:Hugh-design}).
-Thus we study nontrivial symmetric $2$-$(v,k,\lambda)$ designs which we simply call \emph{symmetric $(v,k,\lambda)$ designs}.
-A \emph{flag} of $\Dmc$ is an incident pair $(\alpha,B)$ where $\alpha$ and $B$ are a point and a block of $\Dmc$, respectively.
+A \emph{symmetric $(v,k,\lambda)$ design} is an incidence structure $\Dmc=(\Pmc,\Bmc)$ consisting of a set $\Pmc$ of $v$ \emph{points} and a set $\Bmc$ of $v$ \emph{blocks} such that every point is incident with exactly $k$ blocks, and every pair of blocks is incident with exactly $\lambda$ points.
+If $2<k<v-1$, then $\Dmc$ is called a \emph{nontrivial} symmetric design.
+A \emph{flag} of $\Dmc$ is an incident pair $(\alpha,B)$, where $\alpha$ and $B$ are a point and a block of $\Dmc$, respectively.
 An \emph{automorphism} of a symmetric design $\Dmc$ is a permutation of the points permuting the blocks and preserving the incidence relation.
 An automorphism group $G$ of $\Dmc$ is called \emph{flag-transitive} if it is transitive on the set of flags of $\Dmc$.
-If $G$ is primitive on the point set $\Pmc$, then $G$ is said to be \emph{point-primitive}.
+If $G$ acts primitively on the point set $\Pmc$, then $G$ is said to be \emph{point-primitive}.
 We also adopt the standard Lie notation for groups of Lie type as in \cite{b:Atlas,b:KL-90}, for more definitions and notation see Subsection \ref{sec:defn} below.

-It is known that if a nontrivial symmetric $(v, k, \lambda)$ design $\Dmc$ with $\lambda \leq 100$ admitting a flag-transitive, point-primitive automorphism group $G$, then $G$ must be an affine or almost simple group~\cite{a:Zhou-lam100}.
-Therefore, it is interesting to study such designs whose socle is of almost simple type or affine type with large $\lambda$.
-In this direction, it is recently shown in \cite{a:ABD-PSL2} that there are only five possible symmetric $(v,k,\lambda)$ designs (up to isomorphism) admitting a flag-transitive and point-primitive automorphism group $G$ satisfying $X \unlhd G \leq \Aut(X)$ where $X=PSL_{2}(q)$, see also \cite{a:Zhou-PSL2-q}.
-In the case where $X$ is a sporadic simple group, there also exist four possible parameters (see \cite{a:Zhou-lam-large-sporadic}).
-This study for $X:=PSL_{3}(q)$ gives rise to one nontrivial design which is a Desarguesian projective plane $PG_{2}(q)$ and $PSL_{3}(q) \leq G$ (see \cite{a:ABD-PSL3}), however when $X$ is $PSU_{3}(q)$ or some finite exceptional groups, there is no such non-trivial symmetric designs (see \cite{a:D-PSU3,a:Zhou-exp}).
-This paper is devoted to studying symmetric designs admitting a flag-transitive and point-primitive almost simple automorphism group $G$ whose socle is a finite simple exceptional group of Lie type.
+A series of interesting results on flag-transitive automorphism groups of symmetric designs suggests investigating symmetric designs admitting point-primitive automorphism groups whose socle $X$ is a non-abelian finite simple group, see for example \cite{a:ADO-2019,a:Zhou-lam100,a:Zieschang-88}.
+In this direction, possible symmetric designs (up to isomorphism) have been studied when $X$ is $A_{n}^{\e}(q)$ with $n\leq 4$ \cite{a:ABD-PSL3,a:ABD-PSL4,a:ABD-PSL2,a:ABDZ-PSU4,a:D-PSU5,a:DZ-PSU3}, ${}^2\!B_2(q)$, ${}^2\!G_2(q)$, ${}^2\!F_4(q)$, ${}^3\!D_4(q)$ \cite{a:Zhou-exp} or a sporadic simple group \cite{a:Zhou-sym-sporadic}.
+This paper is devoted to studying symmetric designs admitting a flag-transitive and point-primitive almost simple automorphism group $G$ whose socle is a finite simple exceptional group of Lie type, and our main result is the following theorem.